King Long Kaige: Overview

 There are three engine options for the King Long Kaige including a 2.4 liter inline-four engine producing 139 hp, a 2.5 liter turbo inline-four engine producing 116 hp, and a 2.7 liter inline-four engine producing 163 hp.

 There are two versions of the King Long Kaige, including the standard King Long Kaige with 6,7,8,9,11,13, and 14 seater configurations and the larger King Long Kaige K6 with 17 and 18 seater configurations.

 An electric version of the King Long Kaige was released by King Long in 2015, featuring the long wheelbase of the K6 versions and an even longer full vehicle length of 6.08 m.
 The NEDC electric range is 140 km and is capable of a 220 km range if driven in a stable speed of 40 km/h.

 Golden Dragon variants

 Just like several other King Long products, a version was also sold under the Golden Dragon brand by Xiamen Golden Dragon Bus Co.
 Ltd called the Golden Dragon X5 (wide body variant) and Golden Dragon Z4 (Z-series, narrow body variant).
 The Golden Dragon X5 was also sold as the Higer H5C.

 Overseas market

-Malyasia market
+Malaysian market

-The King Long Kaige in China was launched in Malaysia in around 2011 as the King Long Farid, and later dropped the King Long name in favor of CAM, which stands for China Auto Manufacturers, the Malaysian company in charge of distributing the King Long products.
+The King Long Kaige in China was launched in Malaysia in around 2011 as the King Long Farid.
+The name was dropped in favor of CAM, which stands for China Auto Manufacturers.
 The CAM Placer-X is the model name used in Malaysia, while the styling is shared with the Joylong A-series vans, the version sold by Joylong in China.